b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ```

 The `Dsts.cdf` gives me left side of the curve (the area under the curve for
 height $\le$ 181).
-So in order to get those that are higher than me I subtract
+So in order to get those that are higher than me I subtracted
 it from 1.
 It seems that under those assumptions roughly 10% of men in Poland
 are taller than me (approx. 1 out of 10 men that I encounter is taller than
 me).
 I could also say: "the probability that a randomly chosen man from that